 Is it worth learning Cantonese?

-Learning a few key phrases might be helpful, but unless wanting to learn it on a more fluent level for personal reasons, expats can get by easily without it as English is widely spoken in Hong Kong.
-On the other hand, expats looking for a job in Hong Kong will find that speaking fluent Cantonese will put them above other applicants.
+Learning a few key phrases might be helpful, but unless wanting to learn it on a more fluent level for personal reasons, it's easy to get by without it as English is widely spoken in Hong Kong.
+On the other hand, expats looking for work in Hong Kong will find that speaking Cantonese will put them above other applicants.

 Can I find work in Hong Kong once I arrive?

 Due to the visa system in Hong Kong, expats will need to secure a job before they arrive.
 Unless an applicant can speak Cantonese or Mandarin, jobs in Hong Kong are limited.
-Most expats are relocated from their position back home to middle or upper management positions in large, international companies.
-Otherwise, English-speaking expats will be limited to teaching or low-paying hospitality positions.
+Most expats are relocated from their position back home to middle or upper-management positions in large international companies.
+Otherwise, English-speaking expats will likely be limited to teaching or low-paying hospitality positions.